Best Exercises to Grow Glutes Not Thighs

 How to Grow Glutes, Not Thighs

-It all comes down to the muscles you’re targeting in each exercise.
+When someone asks me how to stop the thighs from growing, I tell them this: it all comes down to the muscles you’re targeting in each exercise.

-If you want to grow your glutes but not your thighs, do lower body moves that focus on working the back of your legs (glutes and hamstrings) but not the front of your legs (quads).
+If you want to grow your glutes but not your thighs, do lower body moves that focus on working the BACK of your legs (glutes and hamstrings) but not the front of your legs (quads).